zqfang/haplomap/haplomap/README.md

 * pca:
   - add a new sub-command
   - could be used for getting genetic relationship
+* niehs:
+  - For historical reasons, eblocks use NIEHS compact format as input.
+  - To use haplomap more friendly, we now do this for you.

 v0.0
 * The original version of haplomap